amrosaeed/Terra-Challenge/README.md

 The idea is to deploy arbitrary number of Load Palanced RPC nodes (Terra & Band) along side with mantle as relayer and Mirror graph servers on akash network to assure complete decentralization and prevent front running | **currently work is in progress** | for a rough idea please refer to current work @  https://github.com/amrosaeed/Akash-Hackathon/blob/solana-omnibus/README.md for network design | **work done for solana** | and https://github.com/amrosaeed/Akash-Hackathon/tree/solana-omnibus/solana-omnibus/Production-Ready/devnet ( SDL files design patterns).

 ### Terra station wallet | Mirror mobile wallet
+1. [x] Currently its possible that Ledger device will connect to [Terra-Station](https://1001masu2en7jc3d09uurtn0qdi82unsi3ok19cuehorg9veulubkq8.siasky.net/).

-* We've been searching the possiblity of creating a distributed and censorship-free permissionless store for browser extension on Fluence network like terra-station unfortunately  there will be always the possiblity of chrome browser remove the extension out of its store
+2. [ ] We've been searching the possiblity of creating a distributed and censorship-free permissionless store for browser extension on Fluence network like terra-station unfortunately  there will be always the possiblity of chrome browser remove the extension out of its store.

-* Currently its possible that Ledger device will connect to [Terra-Station](https://1001masu2en7jc3d09uurtn0qdi82unsi3ok19cuehorg9veulubkq8.siasky.net/)
+3. [ ] We also looked at integrating mAssets to MASK network allowing sending,recieving and trading over web2 social networks like twitter but unfortunately we cut short on time.

 # Best practices to host front-ends on Skynet
 1. [x] adding a working "Save to Homescreen" link in the Github repo (example) |